Capacity and Performance of NEA ePortal

 Ms Grace Fu Hai Yien: Thank you.
 PUB has invested almost $2 billion on drainage works in the last decade and reduced Singapore’s flood-prone areas from 3,200 hectares in the 1970s to 28 hectares today.
 PUB will continue to monitor these flood-prone areas closely.
 Another $1.4 billion will be invested over the next five years on drainage improvement works.
 It is, however, not practical to expand all 8,000-plus kilometres of our drains and flood protection infrastructure to accommodate every extreme rainfall event, as this would require massive land take and much higher costs.

-Flash floods arising from intense rainfall occur in limited areas and are transient.
-Most will subside within 30 minutes, given our extensive drainage system.
+Flash floods arising from intense rainfall occur in limited areas and are transient – most will subside within 30 minutes, given our extensive drainage system.
 Moreover, PUB deploys more immediate and practical measures to protect our properties against flash floods, including portable flood barriers that can be installed at doorways or erected on roads and pavements.
 These flood barriers protect residents and businesses against flash floods and minimise potential damage to their premises.

 PUB is using technology to better predict and respond to floods.
 PUB will complete enhancements to its rainfall forecasting capability by first quarter of 2022.
 This will help forecast locations which will face heavy rainfall, issue earlier public alerts and enable early deployment of portable flood barriers in areas at risk of flash floods.
 Coupled with an extensive network of water level sensors and CCTVs installed at flood-prone areas, PUB’s Quick Response Team can also be deployed on site faster and assist premises owners to set up flood barriers, if needed.
-Information on floods and road closures are communicated to the public promptly through radio broadcasts, news media, myENV Mobile App, PUB Facebook and Twitter, as well as LTA’s Expressway Monitoring Advisory System.
+Information on floods and road closures is communicated to the public promptly through radio broadcasts, news media, myENV Mobile App, PUB Facebook and Twitter, as well as LTA’s Expressway Monitoring Advisory System.
 SMS alerts are also sent to those who have registered to receive flood warnings.

 These measures will also help build preparedness to extreme weather events and strengthen community resilience, as we check weather advisories and warnings and adjust our daily schedules accordingly.
 I encourage members of the public to subscribe to NEA’s and PUB’s SMS alerts.